Page Reviewed / Updated - January 27, 2021

 Three former HCBS Waivers that offered senior care assistance were merged under this global waiver.
 These include the Personal Choice Program, the Shared Living Program (Rite @ Home), and the Home and Community Care Medicaid Waiver.

 In Rhode Island, elderly residents must meet functional criteria and set income and asset guidelines in order to be eligible for Medicaid.
-As of 2019, seniors must not have a monthly income greater than $2,313 / month, or put another way, $27,756 / year (300% of the Federal Benefit Rate).
+As of 2021, seniors must not have a monthly income greater than $2,382 / month, or put another way, $28,584 / year (300% of the Federal Benefit Rate).
 If one is over the income limit, yet have medical bills that are high relative to their income, they are able to qualify for Medicaid via the medically needy pathway.
-This is a “spend down” program in which one uses their income in excess of the income limit to pay medical expenses.
+This is a “spend down” program in which one uses their income over Medicaid’s income limit to pay medical expenses.
 This can be thought of as a deductible, and once one has “spent down” their income to the allowable amount, they will be eligible for Medicaid for the remainder of the “spend down” period.

 Liquid assets (bank accounts, government bonds, cash, etc.) must not exceed $4,000.
-One’s home, given the individual lives in it and it is valued under $585,000 is also considered an exempt asset.
+One’s home, given the individual lives in it and his / her equity interest is under $603,000, is also considered an exempt asset.
+(An exception exists if a non-applicant spouse lives in the home).
 As with income, if one is over the asset restrictions, this does not automatically call for disqualification of Medicaid.
-However, one should proceed with caution, as simply giving away resources or taking very little money in exchange for them to meet the asset limit can result in a period of Medicaid ineligibility.
+However, one should proceed with caution, as simply giving away resources or taking money under fair market value in exchange for them can result in a period of Medicaid ineligibility.
 This is because doing so is in violation of Medicaid’s look-back rule, a period of 60-months from which Medicaid looks back at all asset transfers from the date of application.

 If one is over the income and / or asset limit(s), it is strongly recommended that one consult a Medicaid Planning Professional for assistance, as applying for Medicaid is complicated.
 Learn more.